hackcyprus/pink/README.md

 pink
 ====

-Marketing pages for our Pink Edition events
+marketing pages for the Pink Edition events